eera5607/easyopencorsair-h100iv2/README.md

 Easy Open Corsair for H100i v2 on Linux
 ===============
-Little script to speed up the configuration of AIO Corsair H100i v.2 using Open Corsair Link for Linux.
+Short script to speed up the configuration of AIO Corsair H100i v.2 using Open Corsair Link for Linux.

 The script will apply predefined parameters according to user selection.
 3 different fan speed profiles and 2 pump modes are available.